UDM Search

 View alerts in UDM Search

-To view alerts, click on the Alerts tab to the right of the Events tab in the upper right hand corner of the UDM Search page.
+To view alerts, click the Alerts tab to the right of the Events tab in the upper right hand corner of the UDM Search page.

 How alerts are surfaced

-Chronicle evaluates the events returned in UDM search against events that exist for alerts in the customer environment.
+Google Security Operations evaluates the events returned in UDM search against events that exist for alerts in the customer environment.
 When a search query event matches an event present in an alert, it is displayed in the alert timeline and the resulting alert table.

 Definition of events and alerts